t-frolova/Tatiana-Frolova-Python-Pizza-Shop/README.md

 # Tatiana-Frolova-Python-Project
-This program can be used as simple application to order in pizza shop.
-The application helps user order pizza, calculate price, calculate tips and split total cost between all people in order to pay.
+This program can be used as a simple application to order in a pizza shop.
+The application helps users order pizza, calculate prices, calculate tips, and split the total cost between all people in order to pay.